The Bianconeri were creative in attack but were not able to make their chances count as they fall four points off AC Milan at the top of the table

 The visitors responded, however, and worked Sebastien Frey on two occasions in the following minutes.
 On the first, the Frenchman denied Simone Pepe's shot from inside the box, while he saved Claudio Marchisio's close-range shot shortly after.Genoa responded near the half-hour mark and gave Buffon a major scare, as Davide Biondini moved down the right flank and delivered a perfect cross into the six-yard box for Alberto Gilardino, who rose higher than his marker but powered his header over the bar.

-Juventus will certainly curse their luck after coming out strongly in the second half, only to find the woodwork in the way of the opener every time.
+Juventus will certainly curse its luck after coming out strongly in the second half, only to find the woodwork in the way of the opener every time.

 In the 53rd minute, Mirko Vucinic flicked on a corner from the left and the ball smashed into the upright.
 Just five minutes later, the Montenegrin was unlucky again, as he connected well with a Pepe cross from the right, but his header hit the wrong side of the post.